tarantool/cartridge/rst/cartridge_admin.rst

 *   Expelled instances:

     * **warning**: "Replicaset ... has expelled instance ... in box.space._cluster" -
-      when instance was expelled from replicaset, but still remains in box.space._cluster;
+      when instance was expelled from replicaset, but still remains in box.space._cluster.
+      You need to remove it manually;

 *   Deprecated space format:

-    * **warning**: "Instance ... has spaces with deprecated format: space1, ..."
+    * **warning**: "Instance ... has spaces with deprecated format: space1, ...".
+You need to convert spaces to the new format;

 *   Raft issues: